Blog/Testimonials·7 min read

 Hi [First Name],

-I hope you’re doing well.
-I wanted to ask if you’d be open to sharing a quick, short review about your experience with [product/service].
+Hope you’re doing well.
+Would you be open to sharing a quick review about your experience with [product/service]?
 A few words about what you liked would mean a lot to us and help others make better decisions.

 You can reply directly to this email, or use this link: [Insert Link]